PyO3/pyo3/guide/src/trait_exposure.md

 }
 ```

-You cannot change that code as it runs on many Rust models.
+We cannot change that code as it runs on many Rust models.
-You also have many Python models that cannot be solved as your solver is not available in that language.
+We also have many Python models that cannot be solved as this solver is not available in that language.
 Rewriting it in Python would be cumbersome and error-prone, as everything is already available in Rust.
-How could we expose your solver to Python thanks to PyO3 ?
+How could we expose this solver to Python thanks to PyO3 ?

 ## Expose the required trait model

-If you add a Python model implementing the same three methods as the trait, it seems it could be adapted to use your solver.
+If a Python model implements the same three methods as the `Model` trait, it seems logical it could be adapted to use the solver.
-However, you cannot pass a `PyObject` to your solver as it does not implement the Rust trait (even if the Python model has the required methods)
+However, it is not possible to pass a `PyObject` to it as it does not implement the Rust trait (even if the Python model has the required methods)

-You need to write a wrapper around your Python object in order to implement the trait.
+It is required to write a wrapper around the Python model in order to implement the trait.
 This wrapper will call the Python model from Rust.
-The methods signatures must be the same as your trait, that you cannot change.
+The methods signatures must be the same as the trait.
+The Rust trait cannot be change for the purpose of making the code available in Python.

-The Python model you want to expose is the following one, it has all the required methods:
+The Python model we want to expose is the following one, it implments all the required methods:

 ```python
 class Model: